OCA/stock-logistics-barcode/product_multi_barcode_stock_menu/readme/USAGE.rst

-Go to Inventory -> Configuration -> Barcodes to see all barcodes.
+Go to Inventory -> Configuration -> Product -> Product Barcodes to see all barcodes.